Liu You-yun

 Liu You-yun (born 30 September 2006) is a female Taiwanese taekwondo athlete who competes internationally for Chinese Taipei.
 She won a gold medal at the 2025 World Taekwondo Championships.

 Career

-In May 2025, she won the women's -49kg division at the Swedish Open Taekwondo Tournament.
-She won the women's -49kg category at the Charlotte 2025 World Taekwondo Grand Prix Challenge in June 2025, defeating Kazakhstan's Nodira Akhmedova in the final.
+In May 2025, she won the women's -49 kg division at the Swedish Open Taekwondo Tournament.
+She won the women's -49 kg category at the Charlotte 2025 World Taekwondo Grand Prix Challenge in June 2025, defeating Kazakhstan's Nodira Akhmedova in the final.

 She won the gold medal at the 2025 World Taekwondo Championships in the women's flyweight division, defeating Elif Sude Akgül of Turkey in the final, where she produced a decisive head kick in the final ten seconds of the final round to win the gold medal on her senior World Taekwondo Championships debut.
 Earlier in the championships she had beaten Spain's former World Championship medalist Adriana Cerezo and Kazakhstan's Nodira Akhmedova.